10 Tips for Applying for a Remote Role at Float

 We’ve been working hard to share our team, values, and vision, so potential applicants can get a better sense of what it might be like to work for us before they apply.
 We’re proud of the team we’ve built, and I wake up excited about the work ahead of us.
 However, we know that Float is not for everyone.
 Take the time to assess us before you apply, and decide whether we’re the right team for you.

 Do we make the cut?
 If so, we can’t wait to read your application.
-We’re currently hiring for a Senior Product Manager, DevOps Engineer, and Operations Manager (Mat.
-Leave).
+We’re currently hiring!
+Check out our Float Careers page to find out more and apply.